koenvanbeek/docs/howto7/getting-started/build-an-iot-app.md

 15. Drag the **false** flow from each exclusive split to the merge.
 16. Save the changes, click **Run Locally**, then click **View App**.
 17. On the shipment overview page of the app, select **Container Bananas**, then click **Subscribe**.
 The data will now come into the indicators.
+18. In order to generate alerts you need to make sure the temperature threshold, which you can configure on the Cargo Type edit page, is lower than the temperature data being pushed to the app.
-18. The temperature threshold was set to 30 degrees, so when the temperature goes above 30, you will get an alert.
+19. The temperature threshold was set to 30 degrees in this example, so when the temperature goes above 30, you will get an alert.
 Click the alerts icon in the upper-right side of the screen.
 This will open the **Current alerts** panel, where you will see the newest alert.

 ### 5.2 Improving Alert Mechanism